wjy99-c/HFuzz/README.md

 Vector add successfully completed on device.
 ```

-## 5 Use Heterofuzz for vector-add:
+## 5 Use Hfuzz for vector-add:

-Since the heterofuzz we used is a downgraded version, there is no fpga specific feedback for test generation.
+Since the hfuzz we used is a downgraded version, there is no fpga specific feedback for test generation.
 To enable fuzzing, we should modify the vector-add with a few lines of code.
 I already prepared a modified version as vector-add-heterofuzz.cpp:
 ```
-dpcpp -fintelfpga src/vector-add-heterofuzz.cpp -o vector-add-heterofuzz.fpga_emu -DFPGA_EMULATOR=1
+dpcpp -fintelfpga vector-add/src/vector-add-heterofuzz.cpp -o vector-add-heterofuzz.fpga_emu -DFPGA_EMULATOR=1
 ./vector-add-heterofuzz.fpga_emu your_test_file
 ```
-Run heterofuzz for vector-add:
+Run Hfuzz for vector-add:
 ```
-../HeteroFuzz/prototype/fuzz your_input_file_folder your_good_outputs_folder 10 vector-add-heterofuzz.fpga_emu
+../HFuzz/HFuzz-prototype/fuzz your_input_file_folder your_good_outputs_folder 10 vector-add-heterofuzz.fpga_emu
 ```
-Since there is no feedback from the vector-add, your_good_outputs_folder should only have the seed input.

-## 5 Run Heterofuzz on GPU and other nodes
+## 5 Run Hfuzz on GPU and other nodes

 Thanks to DPC++, we can compile the same kernel code to different hardware devices.
 For GPU, login a GPU node first and compile with GPU
 ```